A complete guide to Salesforce AI bot routing in 2025

 Core building blocks

-Key challenges with the native setup
+Key considerations for native setup

 Common use cases for Salesforce AI Bot Routing